 Real Talk: How Nursing Affects Your Breasts

-In part 2 of our 3-part series on pregnancy and nursing, we’ve got the lowdown on the changes that happen while you’re breastfeeding.
+In part two of our four-part series on pregnancy and nursing, we’ve got the lowdown on the changes that happen while you’re breastfeeding.

 Motherhood can best be described by a single David Bowie lyric: Ch-ch-ch-changes.
 From getting acquainted with your new little one, your new routines, and your new figure (just to name a few), there’s quite a bit of unfamiliar territory.

 Of all those novel experiences, nursing your baby is no exception—especially since you and she are both learning the ropes at the same time.
 In those tender moments of feeding your little one, it helps to know what’s going on with your breasts so as not to be distracted with a freakout about leaking nipples or let-down sensation.

 While not every woman will experience all of these shifts while breastfeeding, here are some of the most common breast changes to expect:

 If you thought your breasts got larger while you were pregnant, well, that was just the beginning.
 When your milk comes in a few days after giving birth, it can feel like your breasts practically double in size overnight and you may experience some breast pain with breastfeeding.
 Your body is making a whole lot of breastmilk at first, but as it adapts to how much your baby eats, your breasts will start to feel less full after 6-12 weeks.
 A good, supportive nursing bra can really help—just be sure to get one large enough for your new size.